 Anyway, hopefully I'll be good as new in a couple days.
 For one, I need to finish my backyard fence.
 While I've been incapacitated, the neighbor had some professionals put up a fence in three days: one to plant the posts, one for the posts to set, and one to put up the rest of fence.
 My wife, Tara, asked jokingly, “Why can't you do it that fast?”
 Naturally, I told her to bite me. 🙂

 I've also got to try and salvage my vegatable garden that's been taken over by grass in my absence.
 I also wanted to plant a lot more plants, but now I don't know if I can find them at the store.

-And last but not least, I’d like to stop taking these painkillers, hydrocodone and cyclobenzaprine, before I get addicted.
-Besides, they make me kind of stupid and lazy; and it came at the worst time for work because they want me upgrade a crucial system before the end of the month, and I’m way behind schedule because of the back problems and the drugs.
+And last but not least, I'd like to stop taking these painkillers, hydrocodone and cyclobenzaprine, before I get addicted.
+Besides, they make me kind of stupid and lazy; and it came at the worst time for work because they want me to upgrade a crucial system before the end of the month, and I'm way behind schedule because of the back problems and the drugs.